l3aconator/accessibility-scouts-camp/pages/02.vision/manual-landing.md

 ---
 title: 'Welcome to manual 212-521…just kidding.
-Welcome to the all things accessibility and sound!'
+Welcome to the all things accessibility and vision!'
 menu: Vision
 icon: sight
 heroCover: '/user/pages/02.vision/sight-cover.png'